atyiadam/adamatyi.github.io/_posts/passing-the-certified-kubernetes-administrator-exam/2022-11-11-passing-the-certified-kubernetes-administrator-exam.md

 ---
-title: Passing the Certified Kubernetes Administrator exam
+title: Passing the Certified Kubernetes Administrator Exam
 date: 2022-11-11 10:29:00 +01:00
 description: I recently passed the Certified Kubernetes Administrator program created by the Cloud Native Computing Foundation (CNCF), in collaboration with The Linux Foundation.
-This is what I did to clear the exam on my first attempt.
+This is how I managed to do it on my first attempt.
 categories: kubernetes
 tag:
 - kubernetes